Vacation Bible School

 gathering place for Whirlwind Mission of the Holy Family

-Below is an article and pictures from St John’s Evangel sharing a little about the experience of gathering at the Oakerhater Episcopal Center, located on 12 acres at the eastern edge of Watonga, OK.
+Below is an article and pictures from St John’s Evangel (Norman) who previously partnered in recent years.
+It shares a little about the experience of gathering at the Oakerhater Episcopal Center, located on 12 acres at the eastern edge of Watonga, OK.
 This center is also home to Whirlwind Mission of the Holy Family, a Cheyenne and Arapaho mission congregation.

 A Youth reflecting on time at Whirlwind Mission VBS 2019 in Saint John’s Evangel Newsletter